-With the basic knowledge and skills for conducting research, this course is designed for providing necessary guidance and advice to the students for identifying their own research theme.
+With the basic knowledge of conducting research expected to be acquired in the previous course (Research Method 1), this course is designed for providing necessary guidance and advice to the students for identifying their own research theme.
 The students are also required to conduct literature review on their topics in order to find out appropriate research frameworks and approaches.
 The final outcome of the course is to prepare for a research proposal with a clear plan for completion of the research.
 For the students who need to conduct field survey, it is also required to prepare for the planning of the survey in this semester.